juzoff/Predicting-Gold-Prices-w-Time-Series-Forecasting/README.md

 # Predicting-Gold-Prices-w-Time-Series-Forecasting
 This project predicts future gold prices based on historical data from Quandl, spanning from 1970 to 2020.
-By applying time series forecasting techniques, such as ARIMA and SARIMA, it aims to forecast gold prices for the years 2020-2022.
+By applying time series forecasting techniques, such as ARIMA and SARIMA, I aimed to forecast gold prices for the years 2020-2022.
 The project utilizes univariate time series data with date and time features.

+---

 ## 1: Data Import and Initial Exploration
 - 1.1 Data Import